Rutgers University (Physics, Biology)

 Prior to assisting any student, I require a 30-minute conversation with the parent/student to be tutored (at no charge).
 The purpose of said communication is to ascertain as much information about the student as possible, e.g., strengths, weaknesses, learning preferences, areas of difficulty, etc. Once this information is obtained, I begin mapping out a game plan that is uniquely differentiated for each student.

 Successful Math and Science instruction requires the recognition that these disciplines are composed of concepts that must be comprehended, and not memorized.
 If one has to memorize something in order to apply it, it is indicative of inadequate comprehension of the subject matter.
 Other than rudimentary facts, and perhaps formulae, memorization should not be necessary.
-It is for this reason that I consistently preach, "If you have to memorize something, than you do not understand it sufficiently."
+It is for this reason that I consistently preach, "If one has to memorize something, then one does not understand it sufficiently."

 I invest a significant amount of my own (unpaid) time to ensure the success of my students, and, in return, I expect an honest effort from said students.

-Please contact me if you are serious about elevating your academic performance to a substantially greater echelon.
+Please contact me if you are serious about elevating your academic performance to a substantially higher echelon.
 No one will work more diligently than I will to ensure your success.
-A former Columbia University School of Dental Medicine scholar, I achieved a perfect score on the Math section of the DAT.
-Accepted into the ultra-selective 2014 New York City Teaching Fellowship Program, I am a certified physics
+A former Columbia University School of Dental Medicine scholar, I achieved a perfect score on the "Quantitative Reasoning" section of the DAT.
+Accepted into the 2014 New York City Teaching Fellowship Program, I am a certified physics instructor, possessing a Bachelor of Science in Physics and a Bachelor of Arts in Biology.
+In addition, I am a

 Before our first lesson with him, Tracy spent a lot of time listening to what we as parents have in mind, our goals, and the purpose of the extra lessons.
 He made sure he understood them, was receptive and asked for further information to help him develop a game plan.
 He looked into details of external information about the subject matter relevant to the student.